BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 **Downloading web content**

 We're going to use the same `Examples` file from the [Practical Computing for Biologists website](http://practicalcomputing.org/downloads) as last week.
 This time, though, we're going to download it using the command line.
+Note that this exercise uses `wget` while PCB using `curl`, but both of these commands are equivalent.

 Open up Cygwin and navigate to your Desktop.
 Download the file: